Ólafur Páll Ólafsson

 Most useful when the question is not whether something is interesting, but whether it is likely to matter.

-I have studied aging biology for more than 20 years and have worked professionally as an independent analyst since 2011, producing detailed evaluations of interventions, mechanisms, and emerging claims for private clients and ongoing research work.
+I have studied aging biology for more than 20 years and have worked professionally as an independent analyst since 2011, producing detailed evaluations of interventions, mechanisms, and emerging claims for private clients and ongoing research.

 These pieces are examples of how I reason.